PrestaShop/prestashop-specs/Catalog-products-add-edit.md

 Here is the list of the elements of virtual product tab:

-- **Quantity**: When you update the field in virtual product tab, the same field in basic settings tab is updated.
+- **Quantity**: This field is not displayed if stock management is disabled in Shop parameters > Products settings.
+When you update the field in virtual product tab, the same field in basic settings tab is updated.
 The quantity is displayed in front-office if the option “Display available quantities on the product page” in Shop parameters > Product settings is set to yes.
 This value is decremented when an order is placed except if the order status is Payement error.
 This value is incremented when the order status is cancelled, when you make a partial refund and check “Re-stock products” and when you return products and check “Re-stock products”.

 - **Minimum quantity for sale**: In front-office (product page & quick-view), this value is indicated in the quantity field.
 When this value is > 1, a message is displayed under the quantity field in front-office “The minimum purchase order quantity for the product is X.”